The 9 Most Recyclable Materials on the Planet

 Steel is the most recycled material by weight.
 “Steel can continually be recycled because of the chemical composition of its core properties (iron, carbon) and strength,” says Steven Torres, CEO of Metal Carports.
 “These core properties make it easy to melt and recast without the loss of strength, performance, durability, or quality.”
 Recycled steel goes to a processing plant where it’s separated from other metals and then re-melted and recast for a new purpose, he explains.

 Even better, steel can be reused; the manufacturing and construction industries recycle rebar steel shipping containers to build houses, shops, and offices.
 “Steel is favored as a recyclable material because of its strength and longevity of each use—steel products often stay in use for decades,” Torres says.
-Check out these simple ways to reduce your carbon footprint.

 “Aluminum is recyclable because it can be melted down and used infinitely to create new aluminum products,” says Shadi Bakour, CEO of PATHWATER.
 “Once aluminum is put into the recycling system, it is shredded into small pieces, sorted from other materials with a laser, and melted down using high temperatures.
 From there, the aluminum is cast into ingots and rolled into sheets, which are then sold to manufacturers and used to create new aluminum products.”

 Aluminum requires 95 percent less energy to recycle than to produce from raw material.
 In 2016, over half of the aluminum in the United States was recycled—1.23 billion pounds of cans were recycled out of 2.5 billion pounds available for recycling.
 “Aluminum containers easily go from the recycling bin to a recovery facility to store shelves over and over again in a truly closed-loop system,” Bakour says.